 The Corporate Innovation EcoSystem

-In fact, corporate developed more advanced innovation strategy and create a complete ecosystem to become more effective at developing new radical and disruptive innovation projects.
-Corporates aim indeed at developing more synergies between their digital innovation initiatives and the digital transformation of their core-business.
+In fact, corporations developed more advanced innovation strategy and implement now a complete ecosystem to become more effective at scaling radical and disruptive innovation projects.
+Corporates want to create more synergies between their digital innovation initiatives and the digital transformation of their core-business.

-In order to prevent the corporate immune system to prevent the creation of new successful ventures, firms need to increase the autonomy of the teams working on new digital initiatives.
-These initiatives should be managed as individual ventures running like start-up.
+To ensure that the corporate immune system do not prevent the creation of new successful ventures, firms shall increase the autonomy of the teams working on new digital initiatives.
+These initiatives mus be managed as individual ventures running like start-up.
 This organisation model is described by Bain & Company as The Firm of the Future.

 Autonomous Innovation team are like a start-up